Skip to main content

 journey.statusCurrent journey status: InProgress, Completed, or Failed.

 interaction.collects[]Domain elements this interaction gathers from the user.
-Each entry has a ref (domain element catalog ID, for example, FullName, PrimaryDocument, Selfie) and a spec (required, optional, or conditional).
+Each entry has a ref, a spec (required, optional, or conditional), and optionally a parentSpec.

 interaction.consumes[]Domain elements this interaction displays to the user as read-only context.

-outstandingDomain element catalog IDs not yet collected.
+outstandingDomain element identifiers not yet collected.
 Tracks partial submission progress.

 If backend modules, for example, document verification or face matching are still executing, no interaction will be available yet.
 Poll this endpoint until an interactionId appears or until journey.status changes away from InProgress.